DUI Charges for Out-of-State Visitors

 Our attorneys are proactive, aggressive and focused on providing legal representation that is both productive and comprehensive.
 They will handle every aspect of your case, from the gathering of evidence to the production of all necessary documents.
 This will allow you to go back to your state of residence, and focus on moving on with your life, while Joslyn Law Firm addresses your legal problems on your behalf.

-We proudly work to assert the rights and clear the names for people arrested for DUI in Columbus and throughout Central Ohio, including Pickaway County, Madison County, Fayette County, Union County, Delaware County, Licking County and Fairfield County.
+We proudly work to assert the rights and clear the names for people arrested for DUI in Cincinnati and throughout Central Ohio, including Clermont County, Greene County, Fayette County, Warren County, Butler County, Franklin County and Clinton County.

-Information for Non Residents Charged with DUI in Columbus OH
+Information for Non Residents Charged with DUI in Cincinnati OH

 - Appearance and Trial Process for Non Resident OVI